pre-srfi/in-source-documentation/template.md

 typeset documentation in a format such as LaTeX or HTML.

-One of the advantages of in-source documentation is that when reading code, there is no need to simulatenously navigate and switch between a separate external information source, like an Info page or website.
-And oftentimes, reading an object's in-source documentation will make reading its code unnecessary.
+One of the advantages of in-source documentation is that when reading code, there is no need to simulatenously reference an external information source, like an Info page or website.
+Comprehensive in-source documentation can, in some case, eliminate the need to read source code entirely.
+Given the improved locality of in-source documentation, it is also easier for the programmer to keep documentation up to date.

-Keeping documentation up-to-date is another task made easier by in-source documentation.
-It is quicker to update documentation that is located next to the modified source code, than having to find and update the correct location in an external documentation file.

-New technologies like the [Language Server Protocol](https://microsoft.github.io/language-server-protocol) (LSP) allow in-source documentation to be automatically retrieved and displayed by text editors and Integrated Development Environments (IDE).
+Technologies like the [Language Server Protocol](https://microsoft.github.io/language-server-protocol) (LSP) allow in-source documentation to be automatically retrieved and displayed by text editors and Integrated Development Environments (IDE).
 LSP clients are included